USRSE/usrse.github.io/_posts/newsletters/2024-02-29-newsletter.md

 **Call for Submissions**

-We invite [submissions for the second annual US-RSE Conference](https://us-rse.org/usrse24/participate/) to be held in Albuquerque, New Mexico, October 15-17, 2024.
+We invite [submissions for the second annual US-RSE Conference](https://us-rse.org/usrse24/participate/).
 The theme of this year’s conference is “Yesterday, Today, Tomorrow: A celebration of all that RSEs have done for computing in the past, in the present, and in the future.”
 Topics of interest include, but are not limited to:

 * History of the RSE movement